harshsrivastava961/AiChatBot/README.md

 ## Privacy & Security

 - Chat history is stored locally on your device
-- Messages are sent to OpenAI's API for processing
+- Messages are sent to Groq Cloud's API for processing
 - No personal information is collected
 - API keys should be kept secure and never committed to version control